PEM-Humboldt/biomodelos-sdm/modelling/README.md

 ### Deploying:

-Sprint 1
-Start time: October 10th 2022
-End time: October 20th

-* Include ENMeval2 and organize models methods.
-* Remove cleaning occurrences features as it will be part of the preprocessing stage.
-However, spatial thinning feature will be maintained.

 Sprint 2, 3, 4
-Start time: January 2023
+Start time: March 2023
-Expected end time: February 2023
+Expected end time: March 2023

 What is left to deploy
 * The work flow won't be conditioned to occurrences.
 What algorithm, package and methods will be chosen by users.
-* Revise projection M-M and M-G and future with several case use
+* Revise projection M-M and M-G and future with several case use (ok)
 * Documentation: update past documentation, generate additional documents for past features added during 2020 and 2021, new features documents
 * Vignettes for user and developers
+* See issues

 ## Prerequisites